Keeping cool with heat pumps

 A heat pump is a sophisticated air conditioner that can also heat your home or business in winter.

-“Heat pump”—the name alone can cause confusion, because a heat pump is first and foremost an air conditioner (AC).
+“Heat pump”—the name alone can cause confusion, because a heat pump is first and foremost an energy efficient air conditioner (AC).
 In fact, heat pumps and ACs cool the same way: by using electrical energy to move heat from inside to the outdoors.
 But a heat pump has a switch that lets you change its function from cooling to heating in winter—all with the press of a remote control button.
 And it’s far more efficient for cooling, using less than 50% of the energy of a typical window AC unit.

 Types of heat pumps